sderohan/docker-golang-hello-world-multistage/Readme.md

 ```
 - you can check the image which got build on your system using `docker image ls` command

-4. Create the container of the recent image build and application will run inside it automatically:
+4. Create the container of the recent image build which will run application inside it automatically:
 ```
  docker run --rm hello-go:test
 ```